e3o8o/triggerr/docs/03_development/UNIFIED_PROJECT_ROADMAP.md

 *   **Task 1.1: Implement Foundational Aggregators**
     *   **Priority**: **BLOCKER**
     *   **Status**: ❌ **NOT IMPLEMENTED**
-    *   **Description**: The `packages/aggregators` directory is currently empty.
-This is the highest priority task as the `QuoteEngine` cannot function without it.
+    *   **Description**: The `packages/aggregators` directory contains the shells for our data aggregation layer.
+This task involves implementing the logic within them as defined in `docs/02_architecture/06_DATA_AGGREGATION_DESIGN.md`.
     *   **Deliverables**:
-        1. Create and implement a basic `FlightAggregator` class within `packages/aggregators/flight-aggregator/`.
-For MVP, this can use a mock data source but must have the correct interface.
+        1. Implement the `CacheManager`, `ConflictResolver`, `SourceRouter`, and main `FlightAggregator` class.
-        2. Create and implement a basic `WeatherAggregator` class within `packages/aggregators/weather-aggregator/`.
+        2. Implement the `WeatherDataCollector` and `WeatherRiskAnalyzer` classes for the `WeatherAggregator`.
-        3. Create and implement a `DataRouter` class within `packages/aggregators/data-router/` to select the correct aggregator based on product type.
+        3. Implement a basic `DataRouter` class that can route requests to the correct aggregator based on product type.

 *   **Task 1.2: Migrate to Transaction Parser Utilities**
     *   **Priority**: **HIGH**